dev4ult/basic-golang/README.md

-## Basic Golang Programming
+# Basic Golang Programming

 This repository contains basic syntax like variables, datatypes, control flow (conditional and looping).

-This is just kind of a note for who want to learn golang from the very basic (this is only cover the surface).
+This is just kind of a note for who want to learn golang from the very basic (it only covers the surface).
 To explore more deep about golang as programming language, you can read the full documentation <a href="https://go.dev/doc/">here</a>

-### Setup Environment
+## Setup Environment

 Golang has an online compiler, if you want to try golang without need to setup in your local computer you can go to <a href="https://go.dev/play/">Go Playground</a>

-### Introduction
+## Introduction

-### Datatypes
+## Datatypes

-### How to create a Variable?
+## How to create a Variable?